 The by-laws of the national Phi Beta Kappa Society permit a local chapter to elect to membership no more than 10% of a Class.
 The Alpha of Connecticut fills its complement in three elections.
 The first election is in the fall term on the basis of a student’s record at the close of the previous spring term, after four (or five) terms of course work in Yale College.
 The second election is also in the fall term, one year later, on the basis of a student’s record at the close of the previous spring term, after six (or seven) terms in Yale College.
 The third election is at Commencement.
-At the first election, in accordance with over two centuries of local tradition, no more than ten or twelve students are elected.
+At the first election, in accordance with over two centuries of local tradition, around fifteen students are elected.
 In the second election, about fifty or sixty students are elected.
 In the third election, a sufficient number of students is elected to bring the total membership to no more than 10% of the Senior Class.

 Guidelines for Election